 How We Might Use Water More Efficiently & Sustainably In Industry (Potential Solutions)

-- A lot of electricity can be used in industry.
+A lot of electricity can be used both directly and indirectly in industry.
 Less water intensive energy sources like natural gas and solar photovoltaic and wind might be used over coal and some biofuels

-- Consider how specific industry processes, or segments of them can be made more water efficient
+Consider how specific industry processes, or segments of them can be made more water efficient (although sometimes there is no low water use option to some processes)

 Other potential solutions might include …